Scottie Lindsey: Professional career

+Grand Rapids Drive (2018–2019)

 Lindsey played in the 2018 NBA Summer League with the Detroit Pistons.
 He joined the roster of their G League affiliate, the Grand Rapids Drive.
-In December 2018, Lindsay suffered a season-ending injury and was released by the Drive.
+In December 2018, Lindsey suffered a season-ending injury and was released by the Drive.
 He averaged 10.5 points and 3.7 rebounds in 15 games.

+Erie BayHawks (2019–2020)

 For the 2019–20 season, Lindsey joined the Erie BayHawks of the G League.
 On March 3, 2020, Lindsey had 16 points, five rebounds, three steals and two assists in a loss to the Long Island Nets.
 He averaged 10.4 points and 3.7 rebounds per game.

 Lindsey signed with Benfica of the Portuguese Basketball League on June 21, 2020.

+Windy City Bulls (2021–2022)

 Lindsey was selected with the 17th pick in the 2021 NBA G League draft by the Windy City Bulls.

 Lindsey signed with the Saskatchewan Rattlers of the Canadian Elite Basketball League on April 27, 2022.

-Maine Celtics (2022–present)
+Maine Celtics (2022–2023)

 On October 24, 2022, Lindsey joined the Maine Celtics training camp roster.

+Long Island Nets (2023–2024)

+On September 25, 2023, Lindsey's rights were traded to the Long Island Nets.
+The next day, he signed with the Brooklyn Nets, but was waived on September 28.
+On October 28, he joined Long Island, but was waived on January 4, 2024.

+Return to Windy City (2024)

+On January 6, 2024, Lindsey returned to the Windy City Bulls.

+Winnipeg Sea Bears (2024)

+On June 22, 2024, Lindsey signed with the Winnipeg Sea Bears of the Canadian Elite Basketball League.

+On October 28, Lindsey rejoined the Windy City Bulls, but was waived on November 6.

+B. Braun Sheffield Sharks (2025)

+On January 17, 2025, Lindsey signed with the B. Braun Sheffield Sharks of the Super League Basketball.